Questions & Answers

 We’ve put together a few common questions & answers to help you determine whether we’re a good fit and to help you develop your project.
 If you have other questions not answered here, don’t hesitate to reach out.

-• We accept Letters of Interest during our two annual funding cycles with different themes.
+• We accept full grant proposals (invitation only) during our two annual funding cycles.
 See our Grants page for more information.
 Important dates are:

 Fall Funding Cycle